AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 * Staging
 * Production

-Read more about Adobe Commerce on cloud infrastructure environments in the [Pro architecture](http://devdocs.magento.com/guides/v2.2/cloud/architecture/pro-architecture.html) article in our developer documentation.
+Read more about Adobe Commerce on cloud infrastructure environments in the [Pro architecture](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/pro-architecture.html) article in our user guide.

 #### Implementation Type